Fish and omega-3 fatty acids; the bottom line

 Don’t I need to eat fish for omega-3 fats?

-There are 3 main omega-3 fatty acids.
+There are three main omega-3 fatty acids.
 The short chain omega-3 fatty acid alpha linolenic acid (ALA) and the two long chain omega 3 fatty acids — DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
 ALA is considered essential and must be obtained from the diet.
 ALA is found in plant foods.
 DHA and EPA in most diet patterns is usually obtained from fish, although fish obtain it from marine algae.
 Omega-3 fats are important for cardiovascular, brain and eye health.

 There is an open question as to whether those following a 100% plant-based diet should take a long chain omega-3 supplement.
 The body can convert ALA to DHA/EPA but the rate of conversion varies and may reduce with age and can differ between individuals based on gender, genetics factors and the overall composition of the diet.
 Daily requirements of ALA can be met by eating a tablespoon of chia seeds or ground flaxseeds (linseeds), two tablespoons of hemp seeds or six walnut halves.